Web directory: Human-edited web directories

 A human-edited directory is created and maintained by editors who add links based on the policies particular to that directory.

-Human-edited directories are often targeted by SEOs on the basis that links from reputable sources will improve rankings in the major search engines.
 Some directories may prevent search engines from rating a displayed link by using redirects, nofollow attributes, or other techniques.
-Many human-edited directories, including DMOZ, World Wide Web Virtual Library, Business.com and Jasmine Directory, are edited by volunteers, who are often experts in particular categories.
+Many human-edited directories, including DMOZ, World Wide Web Virtual Library, Business.com and Jasmine Directory, are edited by volunteers.
 These directories are sometimes criticized due to long delays in approving submissions, or for rigid organizational structures and disputes among volunteer editors.

 In response to these criticisms, some volunteer-edited directories have adopted wiki technology, to allow broader community participation in editing the directory (at the risk of introducing lower-quality, less objective entries).

 Another direction taken by some web directories is the paid for inclusion model.
 This method enables the directory to offer timely inclusion for submissions and generally fewer listings as a result of the paid model.
 They often offer additional listing options to further enhance listings, including features listings and additional links to inner pages of the listed website.
 These options typically have an additional fee associated but offer significant help and visibility to sites and/or their inside pages.

-Today submission of websites to web directories is considered a common SEO (search engine optimization) technique to get back-links for the submitted website.
-One distinctive feature of 'directory submission' is that it cannot be fully automated like search engine submissions.
-Manual directory submission is a tedious and time-consuming job and is often outsourced by webmasters.